barrowclift/barrowclift.github.io/_posts/2017-12-02-back-to-the-mac.markdown

 ### "Get Info" Multiple Files at Once

 macOS is great at many things, but "Get Info" windows aren't one of then.
-If you've ever made the mistake of right clicking a bunch of selected files and selecting "Get Info...", know already know why.
+If you've ever made the mistake of right clicking a bunch of selected files and clicking "Get Info...", you already know why.
 For those don't, have you even won a round of Windows Solitaire?

 <figure markdown="1" class="edge-to-edge large">
 <a href="{{ site.baseurl }}/images/assets/back-to-the-mac/originals/death-by-get-info.jpg">